tytydraco/yessleep/out/Our_Search_for_a_Missing_Teen_Uncovered_the_Bayous_Horrifying_Secret_Part_1.md

 "Find anything interesting?"
 His voice, calm and soothing, broke the silence.

 "Just the usual," I replied, rubbing my temples to ward off the encroaching headache.
-"Cheating spouses, insurance scams... you know, the glamorous life of a PI."
+"Cheating spouses, insurance scams... you know, the glamorous life of a Private I."

 He chuckled, a low, warm rumble that echoed in our small, hole-in-the-wall office.
 "Hey, did you forget about last week?
 We rescued Mrs. Dorsey's cat.
 What was his name...
 Sir Fluffington?
 We’re heroes!"